seng438-master/seng438-a2/seng438-a2.md

 The test generation section of this lab (Section 2.2) will require you to generate unit tests for a number of classes based on specifications (requirements) contained in the Javadocs for those classes.
 If you’re already familiar with Javadoc, feel free to skip this section and continue from Section 2.2.

-1. Unzip the _JFreeChart–ModifiedJavadoc.zip_ file and open the file _index.html_.
+1. Unzip the _JFreeChart-ModifiedJavadoc.zip_ file and open the file _index.html_.
 This is the Javadoc for (a slightly modified version of) JFreeChart.
 Note the location of different elements in the Javadoc as shown in Appendix A.

     **Note** that Javadocs can be browsed with all classes shown, or with classes filtered by package.
 Each of these two approaches has its usefulness.
 Viewing all classes is useful if you know what the class you are looking for is called, as they are ordered alphabetically.
 Viewing classes in a single package only is useful for when you’re not sure exactly what class you’re looking for, but know what area of the code it might be found in.